Jagroop-Dev/Playnite-Animated-Covers/README.md

 Open the **GitHub Copilot** chat panel and select **Claude Haiku 4.5** as the model.

 Copy the prompt from [`patch-prompt.txt`](./patch-prompt.txt) in this repo.
-Replace the `[theme]` placeholder with the name of your chosen fullscreen theme, then paste the prompt into the Copilot chat and run it.
+Replace the `[THEME]` placeholder with the name of your chosen fullscreen theme, then paste the prompt into the Copilot chat and run it.

 Accept the suggested changes and close VS Code.